SaaS Startup Financial Model Template

 - If positive, the company is profitable.
 If negative, it indicates a loss.

-SaaS Startup Financial Model Cash Flow Statement
+SaaS Startup Cash Flow Statement

 The Cash Flow Statement tracks cash inflows and outflows, categorizing them into Operating, Investing, and Financing Activities.